-Cádiz Carnival is a 10-day celebration - the premier, and probably craziest, carnival in Spain takes place 8th to 18th February 2024
+Cádiz Carnival is a 10-day celebration - the premier, and probably craziest, carnival in Spain takes place from 27 February to 9 March 2025.

 In October 2021, the Cádiz town council announced that the dates for Cádiz Carnival would be changed from the traditional late February to early June.
 However, in the last two years, the Carnival dates have reverted to the traditional February date.

-The dates for Cadiz Carnival 2024 have been confirmed for 8th to 18th February but for future editions, it's best to check the official website linked below for the latest news on when it will be held.
+Cadiz Carnival 2025 is scheduled for 27 February to 9 March 2025 but for future editions, it's best to check the official website linked below for the latest news on when it will be held.

 The Cadiz Carnival is one of Spain's most famous and vibrant festivals, with roots tracing back to the 16th century.
 Its origins are closely tied to the city's maritime connections and the influence of the Italian traders and sailors, who brought the tradition of the Venetian Carnival during the 16th century.
 Over the centuries, it evolved to include unique Spanish elements, particularly those reflecting local culture and satire.